jtplaarj/IceCream-Bash/README.md

 1. `ic` prints the line, file name, function name, name of variable and value.
 2. `ict` prints all the call tree.
+3. The `icp` and `ictp` variants just print a message string, with similar line preambles.

 The usage in both cases is the same: